rothos/protocol_1/index.md

 It gets worse in that everyone, at all layers have both functional ontologies as well as remaining blooming, buzzing confusion (as per William James).
 That is, everyone has patterns of input that can produce hard to predict effects in the system.
 This is a further dimension of vulnerabilitiy.

 To explain further, when we were at our youngest, while we have genetic predisposition towards certain types of interpretations, the world doesn’t come pre-given.
 We have to assemble feeling, sound, light, touch, etc., into appearances, inferred objects, causal relations, and proactive management of self and environment.
 Prior to this, and always alongside this, there is blooming, buzzing confusion.
-There is “static,” “noise” limning the edges of experience and even shot through all of experience, the “feel of reality.”
+There is “static,” “noise” lining the edges of experience and even shot through all of experience, the “feel of reality.”

 #### IV: The demon-haunted world and science as a candle in the dark (as per Carl Sagan)